Surajkumar88/Oneliner/README.md

 ## Description

-A command-line tool to convert multi-line bash script into a single line command.
+A command-line tool to convert multi-line bash script into a single-line command.

 ## Features

-* Lightweight and simple to use in the command-line.
+* Lightweight and simple to use in the command line.
-* Output can be shown in CLI, copied to clipboard or saved to file.
+* Output can be shown in CLI, copied to a clipboard, or saved to file📥.
 * Formatting can be preserved in the output.

 ## Dependencies

 #### OSX

-Use **[bash](https://www.gnu.org/software/bash/)** (v4.4 or later), script functionality migth break with earlier versions.
+Use **[bash](https://www.gnu.org/software/bash/)** (v4.4 or later), script functionality might break with earlier versions.

 **[GNU awk](https://www.gnu.org/software/gawk/)**